 The SENCO's role is to monitor the smooth running of SEN provision within the school.
 She liaises with parents, teaching staff and non-teaching staff, the head teacher and external services.
-Rebecca Dance has three days per week non-contact time in order to carry out her duties and to hold reviews for all SEN children.
-Karen Bell is the Intervention Co-ordinator, having responsibility for timetabling of provision.
-The Head Teacher, Gill Taylor, is the 'responsible person' for SEN provision and Sarah Clarke is the SEN Governor.
+Rebecca Dance has 9 sessions per fortnight non-contact time in order to carry out her duties and to hold reviews for all SEN children.
+Karen Bell is the Family Support and Intervention Co-ordinator, having responsibility for timetabling of provision.
+The Head Teacher, Louise Bradford, is the 'responsible person' for SEN provision and Sarah Clarke is the SEN Governor.